 Alcohol use affects every organ in the drinker’s body and can damage a developing fetus.
 Intoxication can impair brain function and motor skills; heavy use can increase the risk of certain cancers, stroke and liver disease.
 Safety risks include accidents resulting from driving while under the influence, increased incidents of rapes and assaults, and fatalities.

 Substance abuse may result in a wide array of serious health and behavioral problems.
 Long-term use of drugs can lead to malnutrition, organ damage, and psychological problems.
 Overdose is a risk for all drugs.
 It can result in coma, convulsions, psychosis or death.
 The risk of AIDS and other diseases is heightened if drugs are injected.

-Spartan College provides counseling services for students seeking assistance or information concerning alcohol and drug issues.
-Students wishing to take advantage of this service may contact the campus director of Student Support.
+Spartan College provides advising services for students seeking assistance or information concerning alcohol and drug issues.
+Students wishing to take advantage of this service may contact the campus Dean or Associate Dean of Student Services.

 In addition, we encourage anyone dealing with substance abuse issues to contact one or more of the following national agencies for guidance and assistance in identifying a counseling, treatment, or rehabilitation program.

 Phone number available in local phone directory